gboisse/gboisse.github.io/content/posts/02-revision/index.md

 So I sent him a couple of renders I made with my personal engine hoping that'd get him excited enough...

 He accepted pretty much instantly, so we started talking about various creative ideas and quickly settled on a concept that he had on the backburner.
-Pretty shortly afterwards, we had a nice storyboard. :slightly_smiling_face:
+Shortly after this, we had a nice storyboard. :slightly_smiling_face:

 <div style="text-align: center;">